liip/LiipImagineBundle/Resources/doc/configuration.md

             default: liip_imagine.controller:filterAction

-        - `runtime_config_action` - name of the controller action to use in the route loader for runtimeconfig images
+        - `filter_runtime_action` - name of the controller action to use in the route loader for runtimeconfig images

-            default: liip_imagine.controller:runtimeConfigAction
+            default: liip_imagine.controller:filterRuntimeAction

  - `driver` - one of the three drivers: `gd`, `imagick`, `gmagick`